 Mini Dance Fest

-To share knowledge and raise awareness of epilepsy, BC Epilepsy Society held a Mini Dance Fest, a public dance performance at the Telus World of Science and the Vancouver Art Gallery on August 10th, 2018.
+To raise awareness of epilepsy, BC Epilepsy Society held a Mini Dance Fest, a public dance performance at the Telus World of Science and the Vancouver Art Gallery on August 10th, 2018.
 The dance performance consisted of multiple student dance groups performing a range of dance styles, from Bollywood to K-pop to rap.
 Furthermore, a BC Epilepsy Society information & education booth was on site to provide the public with information on epilepsy and our organization.

 Four talented dance groups participated in the Mini Dance Fest: SFU Bollywood, SFU Giddha, Panwiberry and Hi-ST-e-rick (previously known as Black Core).
 Each group performed according to their own unique styles and chosen songs, which created an inclusive environment, allowing a wider audience to enjoy.